diskoverdata/diskover-docs/source_files/intro_doc_conventions_user.md

 #### Links

-Click any link in [bold blue font](#introduction) to navigate directly to that section.
+Click any text/link in [blue font](#introduction) to navigate directly to that section.

 #### Notes and Tips
 > 🔆 &nbsp;Indicates a note or a tip throughout this guide.